 Image credit: socosy.co.uk

-Industrial home décor design is all about a simple minimalist style; this means generally sticking with neutral colours and blends.
+Industrial home decor design is all about a simple minimalist style; this means generally sticking with neutral colours and blends.
 However, this doesn’t mean that you have to stay away from patterns altogether.

-Image credit: www.unniandevans.com
+Image credit: unniandevans.com

-Another benefit of having an industrial style home is the ability to mix and match modern designs with older, inspired decorative industrial living room furniture.
+Another benefit of having an industrial-style home is the ability to mix and match modern pieces with older, more rustic industrial living room furniture.
 For example, take your modern TV set and display it on an open shelf made of fashioned wood and iron.

-Image credit: Pinterest
+Image credit: pinterest.com

-Use specific decorative items that fit your lifestyle and personal preferences.
-Look for materials that you can recycle and ultimately save money on, if you are renovating your space on a tight budget.
+Use specific decorative items and industrial furniture that fit your lifestyle and personal preferences.
+Finally, look for materials that you can recycle and ultimately save money on if you are renovating your industrial space on a tight budget.

 Credit for blog image: home-designing.com